erinjohnson47/Memeodex/README.md

 ![meme edit page](public/images/views_meme_edit.jpg)

 ### The Group
 This project is being worked on by Austin Suen and Erin Johnson.
-Erin will be the github manager.
-To start off the project, Erin will be working on the readme file, and Austin will be working on the wireframes for the readme file.
-After finalizing the project plan, Erin will work on the User model/controllers/routes/views and Austin will work on the meme model/controllers/routes/views.
-We will work together to style the pages, troubleshoot any specific issues, and if there's time, to add any additional features we are considering.
+Erin was the github manager.
+Erin drafted the readme file, worked on the user model and user CRUD routes/controllers and set up the login and password encryption/authentication verifications and worked with materialize to make the nav-bar drop down when the page re-sizes and is very proud of the collage she put together as the page banner.
+Austin worked on the meme model and meme CRUD routes/controllers, and took on the bulk of the styling and the functionality specifically relating to styling and modals.
+Erin and Austin worked well together when discussing style and troubleshooting issues.

 #### Future Features We'd Love to Add
 - Search by tags and/or usernames